Afghanistan as a Tourist. Really.

 Paghman: Kabul’s “Cottage Country”

-This summer, I had the chance to travel to Afghanistan with my family after five years.
-Although I’ve been before (in 1994 and 2008), this time was very different as not only was I older and wiser, but also had developed the ability to appreciate the simple things a country has to offer.
+Although I’ve been before (in 1994 and 2008), this time was very different as not only was I older and wiser, but I also had developed the ability to appreciate the simple things a country has to offer.

 Plain and simple, hospitality in Afghanistan is unlike elsewhere I’ve been.
 It’s practically unheard of to go to someone’s house, whether it is a relative, family friend, or a newly encountered stranger, and leave without having at least several cups of tea, fruits, and often, a meal.